Turtl3God7/Python-Distance-Calculator/README.md

 Because of their work, the code would have been a lot harder to make.
 Also, thanks to [@Magnus-Thomsen](https://github.com/Magnus-Thomsen) for the SQL database and I have his GitHub linked.

-Note: This is my first ever time releasing code on Github and any suggestions from passerbyers would be helpful!
+Note: This is my first-ever time releasing code on GitHub and any suggestions from passersby would be helpful!

 > Bai 🐢༼ つ ◕‿◕ ༽つ